-An Erlang crash dump is produced with Status as slogan.
-Then the runtime system exits with status code 1.
-The string will be truncated if longer than 200 characters.

-Before ERTS 9.1 (OTP-20.1) only code points in the range 0-255 was accepted in the string.
-Now any unicode string is valid.
+- Before OTP 24.2, the slogan was truncated if CrashDumpSlogan was longer than 200 characters.
+Now it will be truncated if longer than 1023 characters. - Before OTP 20.1, only code points in the range 0-255 were accepted in the slogan.
+Now any Unicode string is valid.